anywallsocket/Professional-Projects/TeacherStudent/README.md

 ## Basic Active Learning Example
 #### This time modified using a "Teacher-Student" training motif
-#### Specifically we use the MACE [https://github.com/ACEsuit/mace] foundational model as "teacher"
+#### Specifically we use the MACE [https://github.com/ACEsuit/mace] foundational model as the "teacher"
-#### And use our own MACE model, trained to capture this specific state space as the "student"
+#### And use our own MACE model, trained to capture this specific state space, as the "student"
 The genetic algorithm is encoded with atomic simulations environment, as is the database archetecture [https://gitlab.com/ase]

 Each global iteration increases the size and sophistocation of the Student network